Classic Burger with Not-So-Secret Sauce

 To make the sauce, in a small bowl, stir together the ketchup, mayonnaise, mustard and barbecue sauce.
 Season with 1/2 tsp. salt.
 Taste and season with more salt if needed.
 Refrigerate the sauce until ready to use; it can be stored in an airtight container in the refrigerator for up to 1 week.

 To make the burgers, prepare a medium-hot fire in a grill.
-Alternatively, follow the Instructions below for using a stovetop grill pan.
+Alternatively, follow the instructions below for using a stovetop grill pan, cast-iron fry pan or griddle.

 To cook on an outdoor grill: Brush the grill with oil.
-Place the patties on the grill and cook, turning once, 3 to 4 minutes per side for medium, or until done to your liking.
-During the last 2 minutes of cooking, top each burger with a slice of cheese.
+Place the patties on the grill and cook, turning once, until the patties form a crust, about 2 minutes per side for medium, or until done to your liking.
+During the last 2 minutes of cooking, top each burger with 2 slices of cheese.
+Cover with an upside-down baking sheet or a large heat-proof bowl and cook until the cheese is melted, about 45 seconds more.

-To cook on a stovetop grill pan: Heat the pan over medium-high heat and lightly brush with oil; the pan is hot enough when a few drops of water flicked onto the surface skitter across it.
-Working in batches as needed, add the patties and cook, turning once, 3 to 4 minutes per side for medium, or until done to your liking.
-During the last 2 minutes of cooking, top each burger with a slice of cheese.
+To cook on a stovetop grill pan, cast-iron fry pan or griddle: Heat the pan over medium-high heat and lightly brush with oil; the pan is hot enough when a few drops of water flicked onto the surface skitter across it.
+Working in batches as needed, add the patties and cook, turning once, until the patties form a crust, about 2 minutes per side for medium, or until done to your liking.
+During the last 2 minutes of cooking, top each burger with 2 slices of cheese.
+Cover with an upside-down baking sheet or a large heat-proof bowl and cook until the cheese is melted, about 45 seconds more.

-To assemble, spread a layer of the sauce on the bottom buns, then top with the burgers, tomato slices, lettuce and red onion.
+To assemble, spread a layer of the sauce on the cut sides of the bottom and top buns.
+Top each bottom bun with a burger, tomato slices, lettuce and onion.
 Cover with the top buns and serve immediately with the remaining sauce on the side, if desired.
 Serves 4.

 Williams Sonoma Test Kitchen